In our study of 1 Kings chapter two, we look at the early days of Solomon's reign and the fact that our actions must line up with our words.

 Shimei had betrayed King David but his life had been spared due to David's oath to God.
 He instructs Solomon to make him pay.
 Evidently, there had not been a real change of heart on the part of Shimei but still David was a man of his word.
 This is a picture of the forgiveness that we are to extend to those who offend us as well as the fact that, in the end, God will repay them for their offenses.

-Then David rested with his fathers and was buried in the city of David.
-He had reigned forty years over Israel - seven years in Hebron and thirty-three in Jerusalem.
-So Solomon sat on the throne of his father David, and his rule was firmly established.
+Then David slept with his ancestors and was buried in the City of David.
+David had ruled Isra'el for forty years - seven years in Hevron and thirty-three years in Yerushalayim.
+Shlomo sat on the throne of David his father; and his rule had become firmly established,

 In this passage, we see the legacy that David left to Solomon.
 First, we see that he established Jerusalem as the center of the kingdom.
 He reigned forty years and we are reminded that that number refers to the complete trials of establishing the kingdom.
 David had been a fighting man but now the kingdom was established and Solomon would inherit a time of relative peace.
 As parents, we must stop and ask ourselves what kind of legacy we will leave our kids.
 We may leave them an inheritance of wealth but, more importantly, we must also leave them a legacy of peace.
 That peace can only come through knowing Jesus Christ as their personal Lord & Savior.
 Are we, like David, fighting the spiritual battles required to bring them into that kingdom?